How to Create Backfillable Qualitative Questions

 The AI review is taking a long time.

 AI review typically completes within a couple of minutes.
 If it seems stuck, try refreshing the page.
 The review continues in the background regardless of whether you stay on the page.
-If it still has not completed after a few minutes, the system will automatically mark it as reviewed so you can proceed.
+If the review fails, use the Try Again button to re-run it.

-Can I edit my question after enabling it for backfill?
+Can I edit my question after it has run against real data?

 Yes, partially.
 You can edit: